 To avoid threats in these situations, there are a few things you can do.
 The first step is training.
 Teach your employees how to recognize dangerous websites, spot threats, and identify infections.
 The second step is endpoint protection.
 If employees are accessing the cloud out of the office, make sure their devices are safeguarded with antivirus software and encryption.

 These precautions may sound like a lot of work, but a managed services provider like us can set them up pretty easily.
 You’ve already gone through the trouble of migrating your assets to the cloud.
-Why not take a few extra steps to make sure the doors to the outside world are closed while your teams make magic on the inside?
+By now the “why do I need a firewall?” should feel answered, Why not take a few extra steps to make sure the doors to the outside world are closed while your teams make magic on the inside?